EighteenZi/rocksdb_wiki/PlainTable-Format.md

     | Flag (1 bit) | Offset to binary search buffer or file (31 bits)     +
     +--------------+------------------------------------------------------+

-If Flag = 0 and offset field equals to the offset of end of the data of the file, it means null - no data for this bucket; offset is smaller, it means there is only one prefix [TODO: what about prefix with less than 16 entries?] in the bucket, starting from that file offset.
+If Flag = 0 and offset field equals to the offset of end of the data of the file, it means null - no data for this bucket; if the offset is smaller, it means there is only one prefix for the bucket, starting from that file offset.
 If Flag = 1, it means the offset is for binary search buffer.
 The format from that offset is shown below.

 Starting from the offset of binary search buffer, a binary search index is encoded as following: